Future of the Royal Netherlands Navy: Selection

 The contract was won by Naval Group on 15 March 2019.
 Delivery of the first ship to the Royal Netherlands Navy is anticipated in 2025.

 Ships

 The names for the six ships were announced during the keel laying ceremony for the first in class ship, Oostende.

 Submarines

 Walrus-class submarines

 In November 2014, the Dutch Minister of Defence announced plans to replace the Walrus-class submarines in 2025.

 In April 2022 it was announced that the revised schedule for construction of the new replacement boats would likely see the first two vessels entering service in the 2034 to 2037 timeframe.

-On 16 November 2022 the next phase in the program was started when DMO delivered the request for quotation to the three remaining yards.
+On 16 November 2022 the next phase in the program was started when DMO (predecessor of COMMIT) delivered the request for quotation to the three remaining yards.
 It is expected that the proposals will come in during the summer of 2023 with a final decision being made by the navy in late 2023 or early 2024.